elatov/elatov.github.io/_posts/2012-09-10-blitz-io-tests-against-apache-worker-apache-prefork-apache-with-php-fpm-and-nginx-with-php-fpm.md

     MaxRequestsPerChild   1000

 And we could handle about 200 hits per minute when receiving 10 simultaneous requests.
-Let&#8217;s move onto Apache with **worker** MPM and **mod_php**.
+Let's move onto Apache with **worker** MPM and **mod_php**.
 Since we were using FreeBSD it was was pretty easy to compile the new version of *apache*.
 I did have to recompile PHP as well and the PHP extensions.
 But overall it took about 15 minutes for the whole process.
 I tried to apply the same logic for the **worker** module as I did with the **prefork** module, so initially I had the following setup:

     StartServers           1
     MinSpareThreads        1